 In addition, while a number of activities take place entirely in one fiscal year, the City undertakes projects of a larger size, scope or complexity as multi-year projects.
-The chart below provides a list of ongoing activities and those that will likely continue into FY12.
+The chart below provides a list of ongoing activities and those that will likely continue into FY13.

 Project Description Economic Development Programs Programs include Business Loans, Neighborhood Storefront Improvements.
-Business Technical Assistance and Salem Main Street Initiative Derby/Congress Traffic & Pedestrian Improvements Installation of signalization to enhance safety for pedestrian and vehicular traffic.
-Harbor/Lafayette/Dow/Washington Improvements Intersection, traffic, streetscape and pedestrian safety improvements Housing Programs Included are First-Time Homebuyers Downpayment Assistance Program, Housing Rehabilitation Loan Program and Affordable Housing Programs.
+Business Technical Assistance and Salem Main Street Initiative Harbor/Lafayette/Dow/Washington Improvements Intersection, traffic, streetscape and pedestrian safety improvements Housing Programs Included are First-Time Homebuyers Downpayment Assistance Program, Housing Rehabilitation Loan Program and Affordable Housing Programs.
 Lafayette Park Improvements Park improvements to be coordinated with the redevelopment of the St. Joseph's site.
 St. Joseph's Site Redevelopment Development of affordable housing.
-Palmer Cove Park improvements Improvements to the basketball court and baseball field Bike Path in LMI area Bike path delineation through striping and signage Point Neighborhood History Sign Replacement and relocation of sign Tree Planting Program Planting of new street trees in eligible areas Senior Center Financing toward acquisition of a space for a new senior center Winter Island Master Plan Study
+Palmer Cove Park improvements Improvements to the basketball court and baseball field Splaine Park Improvements Rebuilding ballfield through grading, re-sodding and adding clay; installation of irrigation system to entire ball field; restoration of basketball court and gazebo, replacement of playground; enhancement of entrances, and installation of community growing spaces using CDBG, City and PARC granfunds.
+Tree Planting Program Planting of new street trees in eligible areas Senior Center Financing toward acquisition of a space for a new senior center 142 North Street National Register Nomination Preparation and submission of nomination documents Update of Historic Interpretive Panels Preparation of narratives and design of panels for several neighborhoods